i-decosmis/GBAFrameSyncer/Guide/en/README.md

 Following this guide will irreversibly modify the shell.

 # System Usage Guide 📝
+## Upload the Code 🔄
+* Open the Arduino IDE.
+* Upload the selected code from the available versions on Arduino (further details below).

+## Start 🚀
 * Power the system through the USB-C port.
 * Connect the system connector to the one installed on the GBA.
 * Turn on the system.